Skrimpton/hqGif/README.md

 Explanation
 ------------

-    Just a file will create a GIF in the same folder using the current default settings of:
+    Just a file or link will create a GIF in the same folder using the current default settings of:

+    (I recommend using -name if making gif from link)

     start_time=$start_time
     duration=$duration